 The recalled cucumbers, known as “slicer” or “American” cucumbers, are dark green in color and between 7 and 10 inches long and between 1.75 inches to 2.5 inches in diameter.
 At grocery stores, they are usually sold in a bulk display without any individual packaging or plastic wrapping.
 Restaurants often slice these cucumbers for use in salads.

 Several Salmonella illness clusters in this outbreak have been linked to restaurants.
 In Minnesota, at least 10 reported cases have been linked to meals at Red Lobster restaurants.
-The national food safety law firm PritzkerOlsen, which underwrites Food Poisoning Bulletin, filed the first lawsuit against Red Lobster on behalf of a client, who is under 18, who ate cucumbers on a salad at Red Lobster.
+Our law firm filed a lawsuit against Red Lobster on behalf of a client, who is under 18, who ate cucumbers on a salad at Red Lobster.
 The suit also names Andrew and Williamson A&W Fresh Produce as a defendant.

 State and federal health officials are collaborating on the investigation of this outbreak.
 Investigators from state health and agriculture departments are collecting leftover cucumbers from restaurants and grocery stores to test them for Salmonella.
 Already the San Diego County Health and Human Services Agency has isolated Salmonella from cucumbers collected from Andrew & Williamson Fresh Produce facility.